You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 10. Bonide Bug & Slug Killer

-Bonide is an excellent product for taking care of a roly-poly infestation.
-This product kills pill bugs and is effective against certain crawling insects.
+Bonide is an excellent product for controlling a roly-poly infestation.
+It kills pill bugs and is effective against certain crawling insects.

 Moreover, it comes in pellet form for those who prefer not to spray.

 The active ingredients are spinosad and iron phosphate.
-Although it is not toxic to humans or pets, it can be an irritant.
-Thus, use it according to the instructions and keep it away from children.
+Use this product according to the instructions, and keep it out of the reach of children.

 Sprinkle it as a barrier around the areas you want to protect.
 Reapply after heavy rain or watering.